Skip to main content

 With deep roots in both academic research and justice system practices, Dr. Russell’s work has centered on timely and relevant juvenile justice topics such as dual-system involvement, demographic trends in case processing and outcomes, mental health care in juvenile facilities, trauma-informed practices in courts and justice spaces, and improving capacity and better leveraging data across the system

-Prior to joining UNO, Dr. Russell worked with the National Center for Juvenile Justice (research arm for the National Council of Juvenile and Family Court judges), where she served as a Senior Research Associate directing multi-site research, technical assistance, and training efforts with courts, public agencies, and service providers.
-Russell previously held a joint appointment as an Assistant Professor of Justice Studies at Prairie View A&M University and as a Research Scientist in the Texas Juvenile Crime Prevention Center.
+Prior to joining UNO, Dr. Russell worked with the National Center for Juvenile Justice (research arm for the National Council of Juvenile and Family Court Judges), where she served as a Senior Research Associate directing multi-site research, technical assistance, and training efforts with courts, public agencies, and service providers.
+Dr. Russell previously held a joint appointment as an Assistant Professor of Justice Studies at Prairie View A&M University and as a Research Scientist in the Texas Juvenile Crime Prevention Center.

 Additional Information